-The line between meals and snacks is blurring, as one report estimates that snacking now constitutes half of all eating occasions.
-What does this growing trend mean for how eating habits support health and vitality?
+Are snacks replacing meals?
+One report estimates that snacking now makes up half of all eating occasions.
+What does this snacking trend mean for how eating habits support health and vitality?

-This “snackification” of eating habits may be a response to conflicting and extended work and family activity schedules.
-Or it may reflect increased numbers of people living alone, a decreased desire to cook on a daily basis, or a variety of other factors.
+Does this “snackification” of eating habits stem from conflicting and extended work and family activity schedules?
+Or is it because of more people living alone or people’s decreased desire for daily cooking?

-Whatever is behind this trend, it’s becoming widespread enough that it’s important to consider in strategies for healthy eating.
-And for health professionals, it’s clear that asking people only about breakfast, lunch and dinner may be missing some important details.
+Whatever is behind this snacking trend, it has become important to consider in strategies for healthy eating.
+And for health professionals, it’s clear that asking people only about breakfast, lunch and dinner can miss important details.

-When snacks account for a large proportion of eating occasions, a growing trend reported by The Hartman Group’s Eating Occasions Compass report, this may reflect snacking multiple times each day in addition to standard meal times.
+A growing proportion of eating occasions are snacks, a growing trend reported by according to The Hartman Group’s Eating Occasions Compass report.
+This may reflect snacking several times a day in addition to typical meals.
 But for some people, snacks are replacing one or more traditional meals.

-Either way, that means that when you think about how eating either promotes or gets in the way of health and vitality, we can’t ignore the influence of snacks.
+Either way, that means that when it comes to how eating habits affect health and vitality, we can’t ignore snacks.
 A national study of U.S. eating habits concluded that 22% of adults’ total calorie consumption comes from snacks.
-And while snacks provide more than a third of sugar consumed, they provide only 18% of dietary fiber.
+And while snacks provide more than a third of sugar consumed.

-- For U.S. adults overall, that suggests that snacks are an add-on, not a replacement for meals.
+- For most U.S. adults, snacks are an add-on, not a replacement for meals, studies like this suggest.
 Snacks can be a tool to sustain energy or keep hunger in check between meals.
-Snacks also provide an opportunity to “fill the gaps” by providing healthful foods that are low in regular meals.
-Unfortunately, the data suggest that snacks simply provide extra calories more often than they boost healthful plant-focused eating.
+Snacks also provide an opportunity to “fill the gaps” by providing healthful foods that are low in your usual meals.
+Unfortunately, the data suggest that snacks simply just provide extra calories more often than they boost healthful plant-focused eating.

-- For a growing portion of the population, snacks seem to be replacing one or more meals as people rush to work, skip lunch in favor of either work or work-out, or hustle to juggle evening activities for themselves or their children.
+- For a growing number of people, snacks are replacing one or more meals.
+Some are rushing to work.
+Others skip lunch in favor of work or a work-out.
+And others are hustling to evening activities for themselves or their children.

-- Some people may choose snacking – “grazing” — instead of meals because they’ve heard that it’s a way to “boost metabolism” and enhance weight loss.
-A closer look at the research shows that this kind of eating pattern is linked to lower weight mainly in cross-sectional studies.
-If lean people eat this way, this type of study can’t establish that grazing is why they’re lean.
+- Some people choose “grazing” instead of eating meals hoping that it will “boost metabolism” and enhance weight loss.
+But the research linking this kind of eating pattern to lower weight comes mainly from cross-sectional studies.
+This type of study can’t establish that grazing is why someone is lean.
 Actually, the effects of eating frequency on weight are not clear-cut.
-Some studies that follow people over time link more frequent snacking with more weight gain.
+In fact, people who snack more often tend to gain more weight in some studies that follow people over time.
 One important influence seems to be the choice of snack foods.